Click on the links below to get information and advice on practical matters and procedures that follow a death on the road in Northern Ireland.

 Sometimes, the government introduces new offences, or changes the definition of an offence, or changes an offence’s maximum penalty.

 Further information on all charges can be found in a document called Road Traffic Policy.
-Access this document at www.brake.org.uk/support.
+You can view this document here.

 This section includes information about:

 - prisoner release

 Criminal cases and appeals are held in public courtrooms.
 This means that, if you want to, you can attend, although you don’t have to unless you are called as a witness.
 The information below can help you decide if you want to go or not, and help prepare you if you do decide to go.

 If you decide to attend a court hearing, it may help to have support.
 Your police contact may be able to come with you.
 You can also bring friends and family.
 The court will try to find places for everyone to sit, although maximum numbers will be restricted by seats available.

 The voluntary organisation Victim Support Northern Ireland provides a support service in court called the Witness Service.
 This service provides a safe space, separate from the public areas, for victims of crime and witnesses aged over 18 attending court, and family members if space is available.
 If you are under 18, the Young Witness Service, provided by the children's charity NSPCC, may be able to help.
 You don’t have to be a witness to use these services.
 Both services provide trained volunteers who can support you in court and give you information about court procedures.
 They can arrange an accompanied visit to the court before the hearing, to familiarise yourself with court facilities.
 Many people find this helpful.

 Seeing the accused or their friends around the courthouse

 If you were not in the crash, court may be the first place that you see the accused or any of their friends.
 Many people find this hard.
 If the accused is on bail, they will be able to use the public areas of the court, such as any cafe.
 The Witness Service may be able to accompany you if you need to use the same public areas.
 The Witness Service also provides private, secure waiting rooms for victims and witnesses.